keithorange/AudioVideoFlipper_Imagination_Gym/README.md

 ## Installation Instructions
-1. Download the repository from GitHub or clone it using `git clone https://github.com/keithorange/AudioVideoFlipper_Imagination_Gym.git`.
+1. Download the repository from GitHub or clone it using `git clone https://github.com/keithorange/AudioVideoFlipper_Imagination_Gym.git`
-2. Unzip the folder (if downloaded as a ZIP file).
+2. Unzip the folder (if downloaded as a ZIP file)
-3. Navigate to the project directory in the terminal `cd AudioVideoFlipper_Imagination_Gym` or file explorer.
+3. Navigate to the project directory in the terminal `cd AudioVideoFlipper_Imagination_Gym` or file explorer
-4. Install the required dependencies with `pip install -r requirements.txt`.
+4. Install the required dependencies with `pip install -r requirements.txt`
-5. Run the application by executing the main script (e.g., `python start_flipper_ui.py`).
+5. Run the application by executing the main script (e.g., `python start_flipper_ui.py`)

 ## Overview